dubinc/dub-better-auth/README.md

 # Dub Better Auth

-Dub Better Auth is a plugin for [Dub](https://dub.sh) that allows you to track events in your BetterAuth application.
+Dub Better Auth is a plugin for [Dub](https://dub.co) that allows you to [track conversion events](https://dub.co/docs/conversions/quickstart) in your BetterAuth application.

 ## Installation